tochno-st/sudrfscraper/README.md

 1. Visit "https://github.com/mozilla/geckodriver/releases" and download driver for your OS.
 2. Replace driver in ./src/main/resources/"name-of-your-OS"/.

-Scraped cases are only first-instance considered (no appellations).
 Scraped cases are among courts of general jurisdiction.

 You are highly not recommended to use for a search only text-in-decision field.